goatplatform/edge-chat/README.md

 [Stories15M](https://huggingface.co/Xenova/llama2.c-stories15M) model which
 generates fun stories but can easily be adapted to specific use cases.

+## Demo

+👉 Live demo is available at https://chat.goatdb.dev/

+The demo is deployed on a single AWS t4g.nano	machine with 2 ARM VCPUs, 0.5GB RAM and 8GB EBS.

 ## Getting Started

 Before continuing, make sure you have Deno 2+ installed.
 If not, install it from